Whitestone REIT (NYSE:WSR) Releases FY 2022 Earnings Guidance

-A number of research firms have recently weighed in on WSR.
-B. Riley lifted their price objective on Whitestone REIT from $10.50 to $13.00 in a research report on Thursday, March 3rd.
-Zacks Investment Research downgraded Whitestone REIT from a hold rating to a sell rating in a research note on Thursday.
+A number of research firms have weighed in on WSR.
+Zacks Investment Research downgraded Whitestone REIT from a hold rating to a sell rating in a research note on Thursday, March 10th.
+B. Riley increased their price target on shares of Whitestone REIT from $10.50 to $13.00 in a research note on Thursday, March 3rd.

-The company also recently disclosed a monthly dividend, which will be paid on Tuesday, June 14th.
-Shareholders of record on Thursday, June 2nd will be paid a $0.04 dividend.
-This represents a $0.48 dividend on an annualized basis and a yield of 3.69%.
-The ex-dividend date of this dividend is Wednesday, June 1st.
-Whitestone REIT’s payout ratio is 165.39%.
+The company also recently announced a monthly dividend, which will be paid on Tuesday, June 14th.
+Stockholders of record on Thursday, June 2nd will be issued a dividend of $0.04 per share.
+This represents a $0.48 dividend on an annualized basis and a dividend yield of 3.77%.
+The ex-dividend date is Wednesday, June 1st.
+Whitestone REIT’s dividend payout ratio is currently 165.39%.

 Whitestone REIT engages in the operation of commercial properties in culturally diverse markets of major metropolitan areas.
 The company was founded on August 20, 1998 and is headquartered in Houston, TX.